GDANSK, Poland (AP) – With Chancellor Angela Merkel cheering every step of the way, Germany dominated Greece - on the football field.

-Germany dominated nearly the entire match, but the Greek defense held strong for much of the first half.
+Although Germany dominated from the start, the Greek defense held strong for much of the first half.
 Lahm finally put his team in front by controlling the ball with his chest and dribbling toward the middle before sending a long-distance shot into the corner off the hand of Greece goalkeeper Michalis Sifakis.

-Khedira volleyed in a cross from Boateng in the 61st, and Klose headed in a free kick from Mesut Oezil in the 68th as Sifakis was late to punch the ball away.
+Khedira volleyed in a cross from Jerome Boateng in the 61st, and Klose headed in a free kick from Oezil in the 68th as Sifakis was late to punch the ball away.

 Klose, who has Polish heritage, constantly troubled the Greek defense and linked up well with Oezil and Andre Schuerrle.